 There can be no assurance that all of the clinical trials pertaining to our vaccines in development will be completed within the timeframes currently anticipated by us.
 We could encounter difficulties in enrolling vaccinees for clinical trials or encounter setbacks while conducting clinical trials that result in delays or cancellation.
 Data obtained from pre-clinical and clinical studies are subject to varying interpretations that could delay, limit or prevent regulatory approval, and failure to observe regulatory requirements or inadequate manufacturing processes are examples of other problems that could prevent approval.
 In addition, we may encounter delays or rejections in the event of additional regulation from future legislation, administrative action or changes in the CFDA policy or if unforeseen health risks become an issue with the participants of clinical trials.

 Clinical trials may also fail at any stage.
 Results of early trials frequently do not predict results of later trials, and acceptable results in early trials may not be repeated.
 For these reasons, we do not know whether regulatory authorities will grant approval for any of our product candidates in the future.
-In addition, production permits for our products are valid for only five years and we need to apply for renewal six months prior to their expirations.
+In addition, production permits for our products are valid for only five years and we need to apply for renewal six months prior to their expiration.
 The approving process for our renewal applications could be lengthy and there is no assurance that we will be granted renewal in a timely manner or at all.

-Delays in obtaining the CFDA or foreign approvals of our products could result in substantial additional costs and adversely affect our ability to compete with other companies.
-Even if regulatory approval is ultimately granted, there can be no assurance that we can maintain the approval or that the approval will not be withdrawn.
+Delays in obtaining CFDA or foreign approvals of our products could result in substantial additional costs and adversely affect our ability to compete with other companies.
+Even if regulatory approval is ultimately granted, we may not maintain the approval and the approval may be withdrawn.
 Any approval received may also restrict the intended use and marketing of the product we want to commercialize.

 Outside the PRC, our ability to market any of our potential products is contingent upon receiving marketing authorizations from the appropriate foreign regulatory authorities.
-These foreign regulatory approval processes include all of the risks associated with the CFDA approval process described above and may include additional risks.
+These foreign regulatory approval processes include the risks associated with the CFDA approval process described above and may include additional risks.